canonical/workshop/docs/explanation/essentials/sdks.rst

 to make any framework wrapped as an SDK compatible with |project_markup|'s logic.

-Each hook packs domain-aware actions into a shell script that |project_markup| runs in the workshop at a certain life cycle phase to ensure the SDK stays functional.
+Each hook is a shell script with domain-aware actions that |project_markup| runs in the workshop at a certain life cycle phase to ensure the SDK stays functional.